dima31722/FastAPIService/README.md

       - redis-cli ping (expected: PONG)
    - check server can run throw windows firewall

+2. - check password and host in /path/to/redis.conf
+      - password in line : requirepass "mypassword123"
+      - host in line: bind 127.0.0.1

 ## .env file
 1. create .env file for the project with this env variables: